 If you have any questions on this article, or in general, please feel free to leave me a comment below.
 You can also PM me privately through the contact form here, or email me directly at: firstname.lastname@example.org

-I wish you all the best of success and may 2017 treat you especially good!
+I wish you all the best of success!

 I hope I will get the honor to help YOU achieving your online success.